-All complaints alleging discrimination based on race, color or national origin in a service or benefit provided by Hopelink will be directly addressed by Hopelink.
+Hopelink will directly address all complaints alleging discrimination based on race, color, or national origin in a service or benefit provided by Hopelink.
 Hopelink shall also provide appropriate assistance to complainants, including those persons with disabilities, or who are limited in their ability to communicate in English.
-Additionally, Hopelink shall make every effort to address all complaints in an expeditious and thorough manner.
+Additionally, Hopelink shall make every effort to address all complaints expeditiously and thoroughly.

-In instances where additional information is needed for investigation of the complaint, Hopelink will contact the complainant in writing.
-Please note that in responding to any requests for additional information, a complainant's failure to provide the requested information may result in the administrative closure of the complaint.
+If additional information is needed to investigate the complaint, Hopelink will contact the complainant.
+Please note that in responding to requests for additional information, a complainant's failure to provide the requested information may result in the administrative closure of the complaint.

-Once sufficient information for investigating the complaint is received by Hopelink, a written response will be drafted subject to review by the transit's attorney.
+Once sufficient information for investigating the complaint is received by Hopelink, a written response will be drafted subject to review by the agency's attorney.
 If appropriate, Hopelink's attorney may administratively close the complaint.
 In this case, Hopelink will notify the complainant of the action as soon as possible.

-How you will I be notified of the outcome of your complaint
+How you will be notified of the outcome of your complaint

-Hopelink will send a final written response to the complainant and advise the complainant of his or her right to 1) appeal within 7 calendar days of receipt of the final written decision from Hopelink, and/or 2) file a complaint externally with the U.S. Department of Transportation and/or the Federal Transit Administration.
+Hopelink will send a final written response to the complainant and advise the complainant of their right to 1) appeal within seven calendar days of receipt of the final written decision from Hopelink, and/or 2) file a complaint externally with the U.S. Department of Transportation and/or the Federal Transit Administration.
 Every effort will be made to respond to Title VI complaints within 60 working days of receipt of such complaints, if not sooner.